johnnymetz/johnny-metz-blog/content/posts/multistep-database-changes.md

     rating = models.IntegerField()
 ```

-If we remove the field from the database, we will break the blue environment if that environment still relies on it.
+If we remove the field from the database, we will break the blue environment if that environment relies on it.
 In Django, this is particularly common because queries specify fields explicitly (e.g. `SELECT name, rating`) rather than using `SELECT *`.
-As a result, a simple `Product.objects.all()` query in the blue environment will fail since it attempts to fetch the non-missing `rating` field.
+As a result, a simple `Product.objects.all()` query in the blue environment will fail since it attempts to fetch the `rating` field, which no longer exists.

 ![Blue Green Deployment](/posts/blue-green-deployment-fail.png)